ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 # From 2D to 3D

 -   [*Quaternions*](https://en.wikipedia.org/wiki/Quaternion) generalize the ability of complex numbers to encode rotations in 3D.
-They were proposed by [W. R. Hamilton](https://en.wikipedia.org/wiki/William_Rowan_Hamilton) (the one from the Hamiltonian) in 1843 precisely to extend ℂ (“invented” a few decades earlier), and their algebra is indicated by ℍ.
+They were proposed by [W. R. Hamilton](https://en.wikipedia.org/wiki/William_Rowan_Hamilton) (the one from the Hamiltonian) in 1843 precisely to extend ℂ (“invented” a few decades earlier), and their algebra is denoted by ℍ.

 -   If a complex number $z$ is formed by two coefficients (the real part $\Re z$ and the imaginary part $\Im z$), a quaternion $q \in \mathbb{H}$ is composed of **four** coefficients: